apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 Non-overlapping ranges should remove the possibility of duplicate products (unless a [listing has multiple values](#can-a-listing-have-more-values)) and the lowest number of pages.

-If the website supports only overlapping ranges (e.g. **$0-$5**, **$5-10**), it is not a big problem.
+If the website supports only overlapping ranges (e.g. **$0-$5**, **$5–10**), it is not a big problem.
 Only a small portion of the listings will be duplicates, and they can be removed using a [request queue](/platform/storage/request-queue).

 #### Can a listing have more values? {#can-a-listing-have-more-values}

 In rare cases, a listing can have more than one value that you are filtering in a range.
 A typical example is [amazon.com](https://amazon.com), where each product has several offers and those offers have different prices.
 If any of those offers is within the range, the product is shown.

-There is no easy way to get around this but the price range split works even with duplicate listings, just use a [JS set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) or request queue to deduplicate them.
+No easy way exists to get around this but the price range split works even with duplicate listings, just use a [JS set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) or request queue to deduplicate them.

 #### How is the range passed to the URL? {#how-is-the-range-passed-to-the-url}